mrpedrobraga/star-engine-core/README.md

 # ⭐ Star Engine

+> This repo is currently in development -- alpha 0.3
+>
+> You can still use it on your game, but things might change at any moment.
+> So update at your own risk.

 A simple, modular, *cherry-pickable* framework for creating RPG-like games in [Godot Engine](https://godotengine.org/).

 Star Engine is the engine used in my ([@mrpedrobraga](https://twitter.com/mrpedrobraga) game *'Inner Voices'*.